Personal Property Tax

 Active Duty Military

-Any member of the armed forces with a legal domicile in Virginia, but is stationed in another state in compliance with military orders would not be subject to personal property in another state.
-They would be required to pay personal property taxes to the Virginia locality where they maintain legal domicile or home of record, although the physical location of the vehicle or vehicles is outside of Virginia during this period of military service.
+Any member of the armed forces with a legal domicile in Virginia that is stationed in another state in compliance with military orders would not be subject to personal property in another state.
+They would be required to pay personal property taxes to the Virginia locality where they maintain legal domicile or home of record even though the physical location of the vehicle or vehicles is outside of Virginia during this period of military service.
 (See the Service Members Civil Relief Act.)

 There are 3 towns located within Pittsylvania County.
 They are the Town of Chatham, the Town of Gretna, and the Town of Hurt.
 If you reside within the town limits, you are required to pay personal property taxes to both the town and the county.
 Each local town council sets the tax rate for the respective town.
-You may contact them for the appropriate tax rate in question: Town of Chatham at 434-432-9515; Town of Gretna 434-656-6572; and Town of Hurt 434-608-0554.
+You may contact them for the appropriate tax rate in question: Town of Chatham at 434-432-8153; Town of Gretna at 434-656-6572; and Town of Hurt 434-608-0554.

 Single wide mobile homes are classified as personal property.
 Double wide mobile homes owned by the landowner are classified as real estate.
 Double wide homes located on another person's land are classified as personal property.
 All mobile homes are taxed at the real estate tax rate regardless whether they are classified as real estate or personal property.